 In many O&G contracts, the existence of an option requires an up-front payment determined by the commodity’s forward commodity price curve.
 The up-front payment should be included in the contract’s overall transaction price and allocated to the appropriate performance obligation(s) per ASC 606.
 The contract should also be evaluated for the existence of a significant financing component.
 (See Topic 12 for more information on significant financing components.)

 9. Principal v.
 Agent Considerations

 Within the O&G industry, companies often provide additional services beyond selling extracted natural resources.
 Some of these value-added services include transportation services, technical expertise, and refining activities.
 When performing these services, companies must determine whether they are acting as principals or agents.
-The revenue recognition guidance outlined in ASC 606 has changed the process by which principal-agent relationships are determined by emphasizing the concept of control and by providing fewer indicators than ASC 605.
+The revenue recognition guidance outlined in ASC 606 has changed the process by which principal-agent relationships are determined by emphasizing the concept of control.

 10. Significant Financing Component

 Sales contracts that require the customer to pay substantially before (or after) the delivery of the good or service may indicate that the seller is receiving (or providing) financing in conjunction with the sale.
 Under ASC 606, entities must recognize interest expense (or revenue) if the contract includes a significant financing component.